-Since open-charm decay modes of charmonium(-like) states are typically allowed by the Okubo-Zweig-Iizuka mechanism ~\cite{Okubo:1963fa,Zweig:1964jf,Iizuka:1966fk}, the study of $e^+e^-$ annihilation into various open-charm meson pairs has drawn significant interest.
-In 1980, Eichten {\it et al.} first attempted a theoretical calculation for the charm cross section in $e^+e^-$ annihilations based on a coupled channel potential model~\cite{Eichten:1974af, Eichten:1978tg, Eichten:1979ms}.
-Note that the traditional Breit-Wigner (BW) parameterizations are adequate to describe the narrow, isolated resonances.
+Since open-charm decay modes of charmonium(like) states are typically allowed by the Okubo-Zweig-Iizuka mechanism ~\cite{Okubo:1963fa,Zweig:1964jf,Iizuka:1966fk}, the study of $e^+e^-$ annihilation into various open-charm meson pairs has drawn significant interest.
+In 1980 Eichten {\it et al.}~\cite{Eichten:1974af, Eichten:1978tg, Eichten:1979ms} first attempted a theoretical calculation for the charm cross-section in $e^+e^-$ annihilations based on a coupled-channel potential model.
+Note that the traditional Breit-Wigner (BW) parametrizations are adequate to describe the narrow, isolated resonances.
 However, they are ineffective for overlapping states or those close to thresholds for decays to some final states.
 In such situations, maintaining fundamental amplitude properties of unitarity derived from probability conservation and analyticity derived from causality necessitates more elaborate coupled-channel mode, which is an indispensable framework for understanding the complex and multifaceted nature of hadronic interactions~\cite{Oller:2025leg}.
-In this model, Eichten {\it at al.} performed a prediction of $\Delta R$ ($\Delta R = \sum_{i}R_{i}$, where $R_{i}$ stands for the ratio of individual hadron cross section to muon cross section in $e^+e^-$ collisions, $i$ runs over two-body channels) with the $D^{(\ast)}\bar{D}^{(\ast)}$ final states.
-According to this prediction, many large enhancements can be seen in the cross section at 3.90 GeV, 4.04 GeV, 4.16 GeV, 4.22 GeV, 4.42 GeV, etc., dominated by the final states of open-charm meson pairs.
-Meanwhile, similar broad resonance peaks above the open-charm region can be seen in the energy dependence of the cross section ratio $R=\frac{\sigma(e^+e^-\to Hadrons)}{\sigma(e^+e^-\to\mu^+\mu^-)}$~\cite{ParticleDataGroup:2024cfk}, which means that the production of open-charm meson pair contributes greatly to the $R$ distribution.
-In other words, the $c\bar{c}$ mesons above the open-charm threshold in the $e^+e^-$ annihilations could strongly decay with an additional $q\bar{q}$ pair produced that form the system of $c\bar{q}$-$\bar{c}q$ and subsequently dissociate into two charmed mesons, $D^{(\ast)}\bar{D}^{(\ast)}$.
-These processes provide critical insights into the properties of high-mass charmonium and charmonium-like states, a research focus central to both hadron spectroscopy and the exploration of non-perturbative area of strong interactions.
+In this model Eichten {\it et al.} performed a prediction of $\Delta R$ ($\Delta R = \sum_{i}R_{i}$, where $R_{i}$ stands for the ratio of individual hadron cross-section to muon cross-section in $e^+e^-$ collisions, $i$ runs over two-body channels) with the $D^{(\ast)}\bar{D}^{(\ast)}$ final states.
+According to this prediction, many large enhancements can be seen in the cross-section at 3.90, 4.04, 4.16, 4.22, and 4.42 GeV, etc., dominated by the final states of open-charm meson pairs.
+Meanwhile, similar broad resonance peaks above the open-charm region can be seen in the energy dependence of the cross-section ratio $R=\sigma(e^+e^-\to Hadrons)/\sigma(e^+e^-\to\mu^+\mu^-)$~\cite{ParticleDataGroup:2024cfk}, which means that the production of open-charm meson pair contributes greatly to the $R$ distribution.
+In other words, the $c\bar{c}$ mesons above the open-charm threshold in the $e^+e^-$ annihilations could strongly decay with an additional produced $q\bar{q}$ pair that forms the system of $c\bar{q}$-$\bar{c}q$ and subsequently dissociate into two charmed mesons, $D^{(\ast)}\bar{D}^{(\ast)}$.
+These processes provide critical insights into the properties of high-mass charmonium and charmoniumlike states, a research focus central to both hadron spectroscopy and the exploration of the nonperturbative area of strong interactions.